 %C2%A9 1993 Lorna Simpson

 Brooklyn-based artist Lorna Simpson is best known for her photographic works that address issues ranging from racial and sexual identity, to ideas of the body, to interpersonal communication and relationships.
-Her works are inspired from various sources, including personal experience, the current political climate, and African-American culture and history.
-She presents her subjects indirectly through metaphor, suggestion, and personal biography.
-She often pairs isolated details of the human figure or objects with fragments of text to evoke emotional responses.
-Simpson's works typically engage the viewer's own experience as a means of interpreting her images and use of language.
+She draws on personal experiences, politics, and African American culture and history to develop her imagery.
+Using metaphor, suggestion, and storytelling, she presents her subjects obliquely, often pairing images of isolated or fragmentary objects or the human figure together with words or phrases that evoke emotion and memory.

 This record is from historic documentation and may not have been reviewed by a curator, so may be inaccurate or incomplete.
 Our records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.